Health and Safety

 Return to US

 Students should be aware of the requirements to return to the United States after their program ends.
-Here are the current requirements as of April 2021
+See the current guidelines around COVID-19 and travel (cdc.gov).

 More COVID-19 information